Coma-cycle/RLC/README.md

 hi!
-this is a simpole project i did back when we first learnt about circuits with AC inputs, and this is specificly desined for a simplle RLC parrallel circuit with an ac current input , and the scrpipt has been writen in python ,
+this is a simpole project i did back when we first learnt about circuits with AC inputs, and this is specificly desined for a simple RLC parrallel circuit with an ac current input , and the scrpipt has been writen in python ,

 the libraries used are : numpy, matplotlib